nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/KW_MAP_VISUALIZATION.md

 The first step is to export the park area table data to a JSON file into a `fixtures/parkareas.json` file.
 Read the [Django dumpdata and loaddata](https://coderwall.com/p/mvsoyg/django-dumpdata-and-loaddata) article to see how to export a single table to a JSON file.

+This gives you a snapshot of your data before you make changes to your model(s).

 ## Update Park Area Model

 Add a new property to the **`ParkArea`** Django model named `zone`.
 It's value will be alphanumeric.
 It will have two characters.
 The first will be a letter.
 The second will be a number.
 Make sure you set [`default=""` attribute](https://docs.djangoproject.com/en/3.1/ref/models/fields/#default) on the new property.